While She Sleeps: Self Hell (2023–present)

 On 13 September 2023, the band released the first single and title track "Self Hell" along with an accompanying music video.
 That same day, the band announced that their sixth studio album Self Hell would be released on 29 March 2024.
 On 7 December, the band unveiled the second single "Down" featuring Alex Taylor of Malevolence.
 On 14 February 2024, the band premiered the third single "To the Flowers" and its corresponding music video.
 On 21 March, one week before the album release, the band released the fourth single "Leave Me Alone".

 Musical style and influences

 While She Sleeps' musical style has often been described as metallic hardcore (hardcore punk-leaning metalcore) by reviewers.
-They have cited Thrice, Slipknot, Foo Fighters, Underoath, Refused, Comeback Kid, Gallows and Alexisonfire as musical influences.
+Other critics have called them melodic hardcore.
+They have cited Thrice, Slipknot, Marilyn Manson, Foo Fighters, Rancid, Killswitch Engage, Underoath, Refused, Linkin Park, Comeback Kid, Sick of It All, Trash Talk, Cancer Bats, Gallows, Bring Me the Horizon, Michael Jackson and Alexisonfire as musical influences.
 The band's sound typically features heavily down-tuned guitars, thick bass tones, screamed vocals, singing and fast-paced drumming – occasionally complemented by melodic guitar tones and piano interludes.
 When questioned about the progression between their second EP The North Stands for Nothing and their 2012 studio album This Is the Six, guitarist Welsh said that they have not changed their sound drastically, saying "it's super heavy but then it's melodic too".